-What or who are your sources of inspiration and can you briefly elaborate on this?
+What or who are your sources of inspiration and can you briefly elaborate on them?

-There is not one source of inspiration for me to influence my work.
-I’m intrigued by people, nature, cosmos, history, music, art… Nature and culture keep me thinking and exploring new things.
+There is not one source of inspiration that influences my work.
+I’m intrigued by people, nature, the cosmos, history, music, art… Nature and culture keep me thinking and exploring new things.
 Nature for me is an endless source of inspiration.
 Of course, there are also architects and landscape architects whose work and attitude inspire me.
-So far I was fortunate that some of them were my teachers and some that I could collaborate with professionally.
+So far, I have been fortunate that some of them were my teachers, and some I could collaborate with professionally.

-For my graduation work, I was fascinated by my hometown city, Warsaw.
-Layers of discontinuity made it an intriguing and multi-meaning architectural phenomenon.
-Its turbulent past, eradication, and rebuilding made it as a palimpsest.
-The nostalgia of the once beautiful city became looking for a lost paradise.
+For my graduation work, I was fascinated by my home city of Warsaw.
+Layers of discontinuity made it an intriguing architectural phenomenon with a multitude of meanings.
+Its turbulent past, eradication and rebuilding turned it into a palimpsest.
+Nostalgia for the once beautiful city became a search for a lost paradise.
 Exactly this atmosphere gave me a creative push.
-The key image which fascinated and influenced me was a photograph of a running girl in the rain in Warsaw, taken around the 1960s by Zbyszko Siemaszko, a famous Warsaw street photographer.
-It is full of passion and unknown.
-It tells a narrative of freedom and lightness, even during difficult times.
-It is about opening minds for spontaneous acts, to deal with the difficult history.
+The key image that fascinated and influenced me was a photograph of a girl running in the rain in Warsaw, taken in the 1960s by Zbyszko Siemaszko, a famous Warsaw street photographer.
+It is full of passion and the unknown.
+It conveys a narrative of freedom and lightness, even during difficult times.
+It is about opening minds for spontaneous acts, dealing with the difficult history.

 In addition, I was inspired by the paintings of Jacek Malczewski, a 19th-century Polish artist.
-Especially two paintings made a large impression on me: ‘W tumanie’ (In the clouds) and ‘Polish Hamlet’.
-They reflect the unstable time, constant struggle, uncertainty and unknown, and constant looking for the Polish identity.
+Two paintings in particular made a big impression on me: ‘W tumanie’ (In the clouds) and ‘Polish Hamlet’.
+They reflect the unstable time, constant struggle, uncertainty and unknown, and a constant search for the Polish identity.

 Can you point out the key moment in your graduation project?